Quick answer

 Step-by-step fix

-- Remove the battery: Always start by disconnecting the battery from the charger to prevent any electrical issues during troubleshooting.
+- Remove the battery: Disconnect the battery from the charger before handling or inspecting it.

 - Inspect the battery: Check for any visible damage.
 If the battery is swollen, punctured, or corroded, it should not be used and must be recycled.